- About Us

 · Bioengineering: Biotechnology– accredited by EAC/ABET (is in “impacted” status)

 IMPORTANT!
-PROSPECTIVE FRESHMEN OR TRANSFER STUDENTS WHO WANT TO APPLY TO EITHER OF THE “IMPACTED” BIOENGINEERING OR BIOENGINEERING: BIOTECHNOLOGY MAJORS-PLEASE NOTE THAT A CRITICAL FACTOR IS TO BE SURE THAT YOU LIST THE “IMPACTED” MAJOR AS YOUR “FIRST CHOICE” ON THE UC UNDERGRADUATE ADMISSIONS APPLICATION.
+PROSPECTIVE FRESHMEN OR TRANSFER STUDENTS WHO WANT TO APPLY TO ANY MAJORS IN THE DEPARTMENT OF BIOENGINEERING -PLEASE NOTE THAT A CRITICAL FACTOR IS TO BE SURE THAT YOU LIST THE “IMPACTED” MAJOR AS YOUR “FIRST CHOICE” ON THE UC UNDERGRADUATE ADMISSIONS APPLICATION.

-Entering Freshmen: As an entering Freshman, if you either applied but were not accepted into the "impacted" Bioengineering or Bioengineering: Biotechnology major directly from high school, OR if you didn't initially apply to either of those majors, you will be able to apply "one time only" to one of the "impacted" majors in the first week of school in the subsequent fall quarter, as you begin your Sophomore year as a “Continuing” student.
+Entering Freshmen: As an entering Freshman, if you either apply but are not accepted into the "impacted" Bioengineering, Bioengineering: Biotechnology; Bioengineering: Bioinformatics or Bioengineering: Biosystems major directly from high school, OR if you didn't initially apply to one of those majors, you will be able to apply "one time only" to one of the four "impacted" majors in the first week of school in the subsequent fall quarter, as you begin your Sophomore year as a “Continuing” student.

 You must have already completed the following 9 lower division courses, obtaining a grade of “C-“or above, before the start of your fall quarter, Sophomore year: MATH 20ABC (20AB = 2 courses in Calculus for Science & Engineering & 20C = Calculus & Analytic Geometry for Science & Engineering); CHEM 6A (General Chemistry I) and CHEM 6B (General Chemistry II); PHYSICS 2A (Physics-Mechanics) & PHYSICS 2B (Physics-Electricity & Magnetism).
 PHYSICS 2AB are intended for physical science and engineering majors; MAE 8 (MATLAB Programming for Engineering Analysis); and BILD 1 (Cell Biology).